TheTesseractProject/tract/README.md

 > **TRACT** - Lightning-fast Tesseract language compiler with aggressive optimization for peak performance.
 Tesseract is simple but with great power.

+> [!WARNING]
+> This project is currently under active development.
+Features and documentation may change frequently.
+At the moment the language is not ready for full-fledged work, it is a prototype.

 ```tesseract
 TesseractClass {
     a: int;